The first thing savvy property buyers do when researching to buy a unit, house, or project they are interested in is to check the URA Master Plan.

 And this land parcel, also at Tai Seng, is zoned as Business 1.

-As a general rule of thumb, most folks would prefer to have Business 1 sites rather than Business 2 sites near their property.
+As a general rule of thumb, most folks would prefer Business 1 sites rather than Business 2 sites near their property.

 5. Business Park